Yokokimthurston

-Yokokimthurston is a collaborative album by Yoko Ono, Kim Gordon and Thurston Moore, released by Chimera Music on 25 September 2012.
-"Early in the Morning" was released as a single, on 5 June 2012.
+Yokokimthurston (stylized in all caps) is a collaborative album by Yoko Ono, Kim Gordon and Thurston Moore, released by Chimera Music on September 25, 2012.
+"Early in the Morning" was released as a single, on June 5, 2012.
 The cover is from a Kim Gordon painting.

+Critical reception

+On another aggregator AnyDecentMusic?, it was given an average of 4.3 out of 10 based on 8 reviews.